 Thomas Ansembourg is a former lawyer who has spent ten or so years in an association that deals with troubled youth.
 After being around them, he changed dramatically; he understood that violence is born out of frustration over basic needs and he is trained in non-violent communication.

-The author explains in this book that if we are nice and say yes too often in order to please others, we gradually cut out our real needs, and that the frustration that builds up might one day explode, hurting someone much more than if we had told them no sometimes, thus causing a mean reaction in us.
+The author explains in this book that if we are nice and say yes too often to please others, we gradually cut out our real needs and that the frustration that builds up might one day explode, hurting someone much more than if we had told them no sometimes, thus causing a mean reaction in us.

 - Motivating, enthusiastic

 - At some point or another, you will get wrapped up in what the author is saying